 Once you’ve finalized the adoption or completed a re-adoption within the U.S, you’ll be able to apply for your child’s amended birth certificate and U.S. Social Security card.

 International Adoption Agencies in Florida

-Thoroughly researching your potential international adoption professionals will be all-important to your Florida adoption process.
+Thoroughly researching your potential Florida international adoption professionals will be all-important to your family-building journey.

 There are several international adoption agencies in Florida, including:

-If you’re debating international and domestic infant adoption and would like more information, you can request free information by calling 1-800-ADOPTION to speak to an adoption specialist now.
+If you’re debating between international and domestic infant adoption and would like more information about the latter, you can always request free information online or call 1-800-ADOPTION to speak with an infant adoption specialist.